fastlane/fastlane/README.md

 ### Snapshot throws an `Instruments Usage Error: Timed out waiting for device to boot: ...` error

-This can happen when you use a tool like `tmux` to launch `snapshot` or `fastlane`.
-Thankfully, Chris Johnsen wrote a tool to help us out, which you can find [here](https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard).
-Just follow the instructions there, and launching the Simulator from `tmux` will work!
+This can happen when you launch `fastlane` or `snapshot` inside of a tool like `tmux`.
+Thankfully, Chris Johnsen wrote a fix to help us out, which you can find [here](https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard).
+Just follow the instructions at his repository, and launching the Simulator from `tmux` will work!

 ## Determine language in UI Automation script